 If you are studying for your Diploma in Journalism or NQJ we have specific refresher classes designed to suit you as you prepare for exams.
 Click here to find out more.

 We are happy to work with individual or corporate clients to develop a bespoke training programme to meet your specific needs.
-Please contact our development manager, Henry Swarbrick, for more details.
+Please contact our head of partnerships and projects, Will Gore, for more details.